 Author: Tim Bransdon

-Have you noticed the fancy new pieces of machinery popping up in gyms lately.
-It looks like a treadmill, only it is not flat and there does not seem to be an on switch.
+Have you noticed the fancy new pieces of machinery popping up in gyms lately?
+It looks like a treadmill, only it is not flat and there does not seem to be an on the switch.

 But with several manual treadmill options now available on the market, they are moving into garages, schools, gyms and even living rooms.